Excentorr/Excentorr/README.md

 ## 📫 Contact
-For a quick response, DM me on [Twitter](https://twitter.com/SelectVoid)
+For a quick response, add me on discord: excentor